TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-10}
-While it seems most things are named and labeled correctly on the website for Texas de Brazil, there seems to be one small item that could be improved — Group Dining.
-This seems to be a bit confusing about what the service is.
-Users may wonder if this is for large groups trying to make a reservation when in reality it’s catering and should be named more accurately.
+While most things are named and labeled correctly on the website for Texas de Brazil, there is one item that could be better—group dining.
+The misnaming can create confusion about what the service is.
+Users may wonder if this is for large groups trying to make a reservation when it's known as catering and should be named accordingly.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-2-img-1.jpg "an image title"){:.mb-20 .w-full}